Winnipeg Reside Project

-Raising the Roof is renovating an abandoned nail salon and residential building into a three unit home.
+Raising the Roof is renovating an abandoned nail salon and residential building into a three unit home in Winnipeg Manitoba.
 The two larger units on the main and upper floors will be made available to Indigenous families that are currently experiencing homelessness or are at risk of homelessness.
 The one bedroom lower level will be made available to youth aging out of care.
 North End Community Renewal Corporation and Fearless R2W will provide property management and ongoing wraparound supports to the families and youth.

 The renovations will be completed by Purpose Construction, who will use the construction process as a vehicle to train and employ people with barriers to employment.
 In this way, the project has double impact, preventing homelessness not only by the creation of new units of affordable housing, but also by connecting people who are at risk of homelessness with construction careers.

-people with barriers to employment who will receive training, employment and support during the Mountain Avenue Reside project renovations
+with barriers to employment will receive training, employment and support through the Winnipeg Reside project renovations

-new units of deeply affordable housing will be created
+of deeply affordable housing will be created in Winnipeg

-people who are experiencing homelessness or are at risk of homelessness that will have a safe, affordable home with ongoing wraparound supports
+who are experiencing homelessness or are at risk of homelessness will have a safe, affordable home with ongoing wraparound supports

 Diane Roussin, The Winnipeg Boldness Project

 The Winnipeg Boldness Project uses social innovation tools to research and develop ideas to improve outcomes for young children in the Point Douglass community in Winnipeg’s North End.